foxleigh81/node-red-contrib-todoist-api/README.md

 - Create an individual task
 - Delete an individual task
-- Update an individual task (this actually deletes the task and creates a new one with the new data so fair warning there)
+- Update an individual task
 - Get an individual task
 - Complete/uncomplete an individual task
 - List all tasks in a project